What Is Scoliosis?

 What Causes Scoliosis?

-In most people with scoliosis, the cause is not known.
+In most people with this disorder, the cause is not known.
 In some cases, there is a known cause.

 Doctors classify curves as: